666pulse/solana-shred-perf/README.md

 # solana-shred-perf

-Sample code to test and compare performance between any two Shreds.
+A benchmark to compare performance between two shred sources.
+It shows the win rate and, most importantly, the median latencies for each source when they lose.
+This gives a clear understanding of whether a particular shred source can provide an advantage.

 # How to use?